aserebryakov/aserebryakov.github.io/_posts/2024-11-04-no-default-in-switch.markdown

 ## Intro

-I can't remember the source, but there is a general statement:
+I can't remember the source, but there is a general principle:

 > Wrong code should not compile.

-So in this post I will show a little bit counterintuitive approach to `switch` statement.
+In this post, I’ll show a somewhat counterintuitive approach to the `switch` statement.

 ## Example

-Now let's take a look on the following example:
+Let's take a look at the following example:

 ```cpp
 #include <iostream>